 - Prevention Trials involve people who want to prevent cancer or cancer recurrence.
-The trial includes the use of vitamins or other medications to test whether a treatment may reduce the risk of developing cancer.
+The trial can include the use of vitamins or other medications or a change in diet/exercise to test whether it may reduce the risk of developing cancer.

 - Screening Trials examine individuals who do not have symptoms of cancer and identify best methods to detect the disease.

-- Diagnostic Trials are conducted to determine how to identify cancer using new tests or procedures.
+- Diagnostic Trials are conducted to determine how to identify cancer using new tests.
 These tests often involve participants who show signs or symptoms of a particular cancer.

-- Treatment Trials are designed to answer questions about new treatments such as drugs, surgical procedures, or therapies.
+- Treatment Trials are designed to answer questions about new treatments, such as drugs, surgical procedures, vaccines, or radiation therapy.
 These trials are conducted with cancer patients.

 Phases of Trials